 Kenneth holds a Ph.D. in Intercultural Studies from Biola University, an MA in education from Biola University, an M.Div., from Anderson University, and a BA in Classical Civilization from the University of California, Irvine.

-He is the president of the evangelical missiological society, and the editor of Faith in the Academic Profession, as well as review editor of the Great Commission Research Journal.
 When he is not working, he can be found with family or friends in the deserts, mountains or beaches of Southern California, where he enjoys mountain biking, skiing, snowboarding, sailing, and backpacking.